Moritzberg (Hildesheim): History

 In the 9th century, Gunthar, the first bishop of Hildesheim (815-835), founded a chapel on a hill called Zierenberg west of Hildesheim.
-Before Christianization, pagans had worshipped the Germanic god Týr at a sacred well at the same place.
+Before Christianization, pagans had worshipped the Germanic god Týr at a sacred well in the same place.
 Some Germanic tribes called Týr Ziur, and Zierenberg simply meant Týr's Hill.
 Strategically, the former place of worship and the chapel were in a very advantageous position: the ancient Hellweg trade route ran past the foot of the hill, which offered a clear view of the Innerste valley where the town of Hildesheim was developing at a ford.

 One of Gunthar's successors, Bishop Godehard of Hildesheim (1022–38), founded a monastery beside the chapel on the Zierenberg about 1025 and had a church built there which was dedicated to Saint Maurice and consecrated in 1028.
 Maurice means Mauritius or Moritz in German, and so the name of the hill was changed to Moritzberg ("Maurice Hill").
 A village bearing the same name developed around the monastery and at the foot of the hill beside the trade route in the Early Middle Ages.
 Most of its inhabitants worked for the monastery.

 In the 12th century, many Flemish immigrants settled in northern Germany.
 They were welcome as they were hard-working and experienced in colonizing the land.
 The provost of Saint Maurice's monastery allowed Flemish settlers to found a new town between Moritzberg and Hildesheim in 1196.
 The new settlement, which was called Dammstadt, was supported by the Bishop of Hildesheim as well and quickly developed into a prosperous village which obtained town rights in 1232, i.e. even before Hildesheim was awarded town rights in 1249.
 The inhabitants of Hildesheim, who did not want to be governed by the bishop any longer, considered neighbouring Dammstadt to be a danger to the economic growth of their own town.
 They attacked Dammstadt on 24 December 1332 and destroyed it completely.
 As many inhabitants of Dammstadt sought refuge in Moritzberg, that village was attacked as well and suffered considerable damage.
 Dammstadt was never rebuilt and repopulated.
 In 1347, the townsfolk of Hildesheim attacked and looted Moritzberg, drove the inhabitants out of the village and destroyed it.
 Moritzberg, however, was rebuilt and repopulated.